supensa/WakyZzz/README.md

 This is an alarm application that uses local notification to alert the user.
 The user can set an alarm for a given time.<br/>
 This alarm can go off one time or every selected day of the week.
 (Sunday to Saturday)<br/>
-The alarms are sorted by time in an ascending order.<br/>
+The alarms are automatically sorted by time in an ascending order.<br/>
+Each alarm can be activated, updated or deleted.<br/>

 ## Portrait